sjmiller7/FBLA2020/README.md

 To-do list:
 - fix unsplash - sj
-- Fix meta tags - G
 - Make this a proper README - G
-- Consider supplamental materials - G
+- make brochure - G
 - User testing / test against the rules / TEST ON ALL BROWSERS- All